 Oriental Rugs An Illustrated Lexicon of Motifs Materials and Origins

-As I browsed the book, I was enchanted by the wealth of information it contained.
-The best part is it is written in a way that anyone can enjoy learning about rugs – from novices to experts.
+As I browsed the book, I was enchanted by the wealth of information it contained about all the unique rug types out there.
+You would not expect something like rugs to have such a variety of styles/origins/etc. The best part is it is written in a way that anyone can enjoy learning about rugs – from novices to experts.
 You know what a fan I am of organized research and this book organizes the information systematically.
 I can’t wait to gift it to Yasu!